January 5, 2018

-We’ve noticed that many technical candidates include the “kitchen sink” when writing their resumes, much of which is redundant and nondescript.
-Resume length does not equate to candidate strength or qualifications.
-As example, a skills summary that is so lengthy that the candidate’s actual professional experience isn’t seen until the resume’s second page, or using phrases like “involved with”, “taking part in”, “participated in”, and “having good knowledge of”.
-This distracts the reader from the candidate’s real experience, and highlights poor communication ability.
+Many technical candidates include a litany of “kitchen sink” tasks in their resume’s summary, much of which is redundant and out of context.
+Summary length does not equate to your strengths as a candidate.
+We’ve had clients reject resumes when the candidate’s professional experience isn’t seen until the second page, or the summary uses vaguely described phrases like “involved with”, “taking part in”, “participated in”, and “having good knowledge of”.
+This is one of the reasons we place our candidate interview notes at the top of each resume we present.
+A lengthy summary also highlights poor communication ability.
 It may even serve as “alternative facts” to cover up for less experience than the candidate actually has.
-It’s best to stick to the facts and make each word and section count.
+It’s best to make each word in a section count.

-Shoot for a short summary that highlights your accomplishments (5 bullets max), followed by a listing of your recent technical skills.
-A good resume will always provide the following descriptive information in the professional experience section: what were your own key deliverables, what problems did you address (functional/technical, business, application, system, and scope), what was your role on the team, and what tools, knowledge, and methodology did you use to accomplish the work.
-For each position, use language that clearly specifies your role, the effort and scope, your value-add to the effort, and how you performed the work.
+Shoot for a short summary that highlights major accomplishments and strengths (5 bullets max), followed by a listing of your recent technical skills.
+A good resume will always provide the following descriptive information in the professional experience section per client or employer: what problem did you address (project, functional/technical, business, analytics, application, system, performance, or scope), what were your own key deliverables, what was your role on the team, and what tools, knowledge, and/or methodology did you use to accomplish the work.
+For each position, use language that clearly specifies how you performed the work, and what the outcome was.

-Recruiters assess the knowledge, fit, and communication skills of candidates relative to a position.
-If your actual experience is clearly described in the resume, and you leave out the “alternative facts”, you are more likely to get a call or an offer from us.
+If your experience is clearly described in your professional experience section, and you leave out the “kitchen sink” in your summary, you are more likely to get a call from us, and an offer from clients.

 Cindy Reuter, CEO